 The best way to eat a pawpaw is to cut it in half the long way and scoop out the pulp with a spoon.
-The seeds are a dark brown, and they have a juicy, chewy membrane around them that is pleasant to chew off the seed.
+Avoiding eating the skin or seeds, both are not safe to ingest.

 Save the seeds to plant your own pawpaws by refrigerating them all in wet paper towels in winter, and plant them in spring!